Self-care after 50: non-negotiable

 Change something

 If you feel like one day rolls into another and rarely anything changes, self-care and self-trust may become your new purpose and a breath of fresh air.
-This self-care starts to bring you a sense of authority over your life.
+A return to yourself.

-If it’s a good time to write, I want to offer some journaling questions:
+If it’s a good time to write, I want to offer some journaling questions to explore:

 - What habits are you ready to leave behind?